Managing Stress in the workplace is increasingly becoming an issue in today’s business environment.

 Finally, as a manager and company owner, it is essential that you set an example for your staff.

-So if you make sure to offer flexible work schedules and have regular lunchtime breaks, your employees are likely to follow suit.
+So if you offer flexible work schedules and have regular lunchtime breaks, your employees are likely to follow suit.

 In addition, it can be helpful to try and find ways of reducing stress levels in the workplace that will not impact your business.